 If there’s one thing that small business can take comfort in is the idea that bigger isn’t always better.
 There’s a really good reason why some of those good old mom-and-pop shops still stand today despite the presence of bigger chains that pop up like crazy and threaten the small players.
+Labels and brands could also help small businesses as these would create recall.

 There’s something comforting about the familiar and personal touch.
 This applies even if you’re a small tech venture.
 There’s no reason why you can’t provide a friendly face to your customers and thus inspire trust and loyalty.